renatoasilva/gilded-rose-kata/README.md

 - NoExpiryDateRule

-The definition of the rules per item is defined in [buildItemQualityRules](src/main/java/com/gildedrose/rules/AbstractRule.java) where the metadata per item is stored in Map with key as a Range (in days) and the value the quality rate value to be applied.
+The definition of the rules per item is defined in [buildItemQualityRules](src/main/java/com/gildedrose/rules/AbstractRule.java) where the quality metadata per item is stored in a Map with `key` as Range (in days) and `value` the quality rate value to be applied.
-A fixed qualityValue is set (instead of a rate) is applied to:
+A fixed qualityValue is set (instead of a rate) if:
 - items that don't have an expiry date.
-- items where the range does not match the definition.
+- range available for item cannot be matched.

 There is a default rule with key `com.gildedrose.rules.IRule.DEFAULT_ITEM` that is applied when the item name cannot be matched.